gandharthakar/quizfesto-new/README.md

 - Fully Responsive with Cross-Browser Support Added for legacy browser.
 - Dark Mode Support.
 - Share Quiz With Anyone.
-- Forgot Password Functionality Added.

 ### Technical Know How Of Project

 I am using Next JS for both front-end & back-end.
 I have used prisma ORM and PostgreSQL for database. used <code>/app</code> directory of Next Js.
+Used TypeScript for better type-safety.
+Added client side caching layer to reduce server load using TanStack Query.

 ### Connect With Me On